Getting started

 You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.

-The command also installs all necessary dependencies you need to run Docusaurus.
+The command also installs all the necessary dependencies you need to run Docusaurus.

 Add a GraphQL schema loader